writethedocs/www/docs/2014/blog/write-the-docs-2014.rst

 Both of these dates are on a Monday and Tuesday.

 For the uninitiated,
-Write the Docs is a conference where the art and science of documentation can be practiced and appreciated.
+Write the Docs is a two-day conference focused on documentation systems, tech writing theory, and information delivery.

-There are a lot of people out there who write docs, but there isn't a good place to go to find information, ask questions, and generally be a member of a community of documenters.
-We hope to slowly solve this problem by building a place with high quality information about the art of writing documentation.
-Along with that,
-we hope to open communication between all the awesome people out there writing documentation.
+Writing and maintaining documentation involves the talents of a multidisciplinary community of technical writers, designers, typesetters, developers, support teams, marketers, and many others.
+This conference creates a time and a place for this community of documentarians to share information, discuss ideas, and work together to improve the art and science of documentation.

 Stay up to date
 ---------------